You can cancel an online purchase without charge and within short time limits if the merchant has not respected certain requirements.

 First, check whether the merchant’s exchange and refund policy can be applied.
-You can also decide to cancel your purchase if you respect the prescribed conditions and deadlines.
-To do so, follow the steps outlined below.
+You can also decide to cancel your purchase if you respect the prescribed conditions and time limits.

 Situations and cancellation time limits